 Blocking your visits to your site from Google Analytics is a great way to make sure you aren't accidentally altering your statistics.
 This help guide will show you how you can block visits from Google Analytics reports.

-If you've installed Analytics tracking using the standard Rocketspark method of pasting in your UA code into the Google Tracking Code section we automatically exclude this when you are logged in.
+If you've installed Analytics tracking using the standard Rocketspark method of pasting in your GA4 code into the Google Tracking Code section we automatically exclude this when you are logged in.
 But this guide also covers blocking your visits on your live domain or while logged out.

 Below are a couple of methods for blocking yourself from your Analytics reports.